Bridging the Ex-Vivo to In-Vivo Gap: Synthetic Priors for Monocular Depth Estimation in Specular Surgical Environments: Methodology

 \subsubsection{High-Frequency Restoration}

-Vision Transformers often act as low-pass filters, smoothing out fine texture details crucial for surgery.
-Following \cite{Cui2024EndoDAC}, we interleave \textbf{Convolutional Neck} blocks after the 3rd, 6th, 9th, and 12th transformer blocks.
-These convolutional injections re-introduce high-frequency signals—such as tissue grain and vessel structures—into the feature stream before they reach the multi-scale decoder.
+Vision Transformers inherently act as low-pass filters, capturing global context but often over-smoothing local high-frequency details.
+In surgical scenes, recovering this high-frequency signal is paramount, as subtle tissue grain and micro-vascular structures are often the only visual cues available on otherwise homogeneous organ surfaces.
+Following \cite{Cui2024EndoDAC}, we interleave \textbf{Convolutional Neck} blocks after the 3rd, 6th, 9th, and 12th transformer layers.
+These blocks re-introduce local textural gradients into the feature stream before spatial reconstruction in the multi-scale decoder, effectively preserving critical anatomical landmarks.